-The lockdown sequence should take place in a maximum time of t_P, during which time the Status Register will indicate that the device is busy.
-If the device is powered-down before the completion of the lockdown sequence, then the lockdown status of the sector cannot be guaranteed.
-In this case, it is recommended that the user read the Sector Lockdown Register to determine the status of the appropriate sector lockdown bits or bytes and reissue the Sector Lockdown command if necessary.
+The lockdown sequence should take place in a maximum time of t_p, during which the status register will indicate that the device is busy.
+If the device is powered down before the completion of the lockdown sequence, then the lockdown status of the sector cannot be guaranteed.
+In this case, it is recommended that the user read the sector lockdown register to determine the status of the appropriate sector lockdown bits or bytes and reissue the sector lockdown command, if necessary.

-Table 10-1.
+Table 8-1.
 Sector Lockdown

-Command Byte 1 Byte 2 Byte 3 Byte 4 Sector Lockdown 3DH 2AH 7FH 30H
+Command Byte 1 Byte 2 Byte 3 Byte 4 Sector lockdown 3DH 2AH 7FH 30H

-Figure 10-1.
+Figure 8-1.
 Sector Lockdown

-10.1.1 Sector Lockdown Register
+8.1.1 Sector Lockdown Register

-Sector Lockdown Register is a nonvolatile register that contains 16-bytes of data, as shown below:
+The nonvolatile sector lockdown register contains 64 bytes of data, as shown below:

-Table 10-2.
+Table 8-2.
 Sector Lockdown Register

-Sector Number 0 (0a, 0b) 1 to 15
+Sector Number 0 (0a, 0b) 1 to 63

-Locked Can Balani FFH
+Locked See Table 8-3 FFH

-Unlocked See Below 00H
+Unlocked Occ Table 0-0 00H

-Table 10-3.
+Table 8-3.
 Sector 0 (0a, 0b)

-0a 0b

-(Page 0-7) (Page 8-255) Data

-Bit 7, 6 Bit 5, 4 Bit 3, 2 Bit 1, 0 Value

-Sectors 0a, 0b Unlocked 00 00 00 00 00H

-Sector 0a Locked (Page 0-7) 11 00 00 00 C0H

-Sector 0b Locked (Page 8-255) 00 11 00 00 30H

-Sectors 0a, 0b Locked (Page 0-255) 11 11 00 00 F0H
+0a (Pages 0-7) Bit 7, 6 0b (Pages 8-127) Bit 5, 4 Bit 3, 2 Bit 1, 0 Data Value Sectors 0a, 0b unlocked 00 00 00 00 00H Sector 0a locked (pages 0-7) 11 00 00 00 C0H Sector 0b locked (pages 8-127) 00 11 00 00 30H Sectors 0a, 0b locked (pages 0-127) 11 11 00 00 F0H

-10.1.2 Reading the Sector Lockdown Register
+8.1.2 Reading the Sector Lockdown Register

-The Sector Lockdown Register can be read to determine which sectors in the memory array are permanently locked down.
-To read the Sector Lockdown Register, the \overline{CS} pin must first be asserted.
+The sector lockdown register can be read to determine which sectors in the memory array are permanently locked down.
+To read the sector lockdown register, the \overline{CS} pin must first be asserted.
 Once the \overline{CS} pin has been asserted, an opcode of 35H and three dummy bytes must be clocked into the device via the SI pin.
-After the last bit of the opcode and dummy bytes have been clocked in, the data for the contents of the Sector Lockdown Register will be clocked out on the SO pin.
-The first byte corresponds to sector 0 (0a, 0b) the second byte corresponds to sector 1 and the las byte (byte 16) corresponds to sector 15.
-After the last byte of the Sector Lockdown Register has been read, additional pulses on the SCK pin will simply result in undefined data being output on the SO pin.
+After the last bit of the opcode and dummy bytes has been clocked in, the data for the content of the sector lockdown register will be clocked out on the SO pin.
+The first byte corresponds to sector 0 (0a, 0b) the second byte corresponds to sector 1, and the last byte (byte 16) corresponds to sector 15.
+After the last byte of the sector lockdown register has been read, additional pulses on the SCK pin will simply result in undefined data being output on the SO pin.

-Deasserting the $\overline{\text{CS}}$ pin will terminate the Read Sector Lockdown Register operation and put the SO pin into a high-impedance state.
+Deasserting the $\overline{\text{CS}}$ pin will terminate the read sector lockdown register operation and put the SO pin into a high-impedance state.

-Table 10-4 details the values read from the Sector Lockdown Register.
+Table 8-4 details the values read from the sector lockdown register.

-Table 10-4.
+Table 8-4.
 Sector Lockdown Register

-Command Byte 1 Byte 2 Byte 3 Byte 4 Read Sector Lockdown Register 35H xxH xxH xxH
+Command Byte 1 Byte 2 Byte 3 Byte 4 Read sector lockdown register 35H xxH xxH xxH

-Note: xx = Dummy Byte
+Note: xx = Dummy byte.

-Figure 10-2.
+Figure 8-2.
 Read Sector Lockdown Register

-10.2 Security Register
+8.2 Security Register

-The device contains a specialized Security Register that can be used for purposes such as unique device serialization or locked key storage.
-The register is comprised of a total of 128-bytes that is divided into two portions.
-The first 64-bytes (byte locations 0 through 63) of the Security Register are allocated as a one-time user programmable space.
-Once these 64-bytes have been programmed, they cannot be reprogrammed.
-The remaining 64-bytes of the register (byte locations 64 through 127) are factory programmed by Adesto and will contain a unique value for each device.
-The factory programmed data is fixed and cannot be changed.
+The device contains a specialized security register that can be used for purposes such as unique device serialization or locked key storage.
+The register is comprised of a total of 128 bytes that are divided into two portions.
+The first 64 bytes (byte locations 0 through 63) of the security register are allocated as a one-time user programmable space.
+Once these 64 bytes have been programmed, they cannot be reprogrammed.
+The remaining 64 bytes of the register (byte locations 64 through 127) are factory programmed by Adesto, and contain a unique value for each device.
+The factory programmed data are fixed and cannot be changed.

-Table 10-5.
+Table 8-5.
 Security Register